emericg/WatchFlower/README.md

 ### Features

-* Support many plant sensors and thermometers
+* Support many different plant sensors and thermometers
-* Support a couple of environmental sensors
+* Support a couple of environmental and air quality sensors
+* Plant database with over 3400 plants
 * Name your plants and set your own limits for optimal care
 * Background updates and notifications (excluding iOS)
 * Synchronize sensors history (FlowerCare, RoPot and ThermoBeacon ONLY for now)